awkim2/System-Programming/lovable_linux/final_exam_practice.md

 1. What are the differences between a library call and a system call?
-Include an example of each.
+Include an example of each. libary call require less resource, but system call require more resource.
+Many library calls require calling system call for example printf() is library call and write() is system call.

 2. What is the `*` operator in C?
 What is the `&` operator?
 Give an example of each.
+    * is dereference operator  char* a = "abc"
+     & is address of operator  &a is the starting address of string "abc"
 3. When is `strlen(s)` != `1+strlen(s+1)` ?